 Get out to George Washington’s Mount Vernon, about 30 minutes outside of the city by car or bus, for an all-day, turn-back-the-clock Fourth of July.
 Marvel at gorgeous scenes of the Potomac River from the Founding Father’s estate, and listen to Revolutionary War-era music while savoring Colonial-style ice cream.
 The event also includes a special daytime fireworks display.

 The Washington Harbour on Georgetown's waterfront is an ideal location for a full day of on-the-water fun or a celebratory dinner before or after watching the fireworks.
 The restaurants in this waterfront plaza provide convenient access to a fireworks viewing spot, as well as simple riverside relaxation.
 Make sure to make a reservation at Farmers Fishers Bakers, Sequoia, Nick's Riverside Grill or Tony and Joe’s Seafood Place.

 The National Portrait Gallery's America’s Presidents exhibit is ideal for an Independence Day visit for obvious reasons.
-The collection displays images of all past presidents, including beautiful sculptures and famous paintings – including a stunning new portrait of Barack Obama by Kehinde Wileythe.
-The exhibit was also renovated recently, with new interactive elements added to make your experience that much more presidential.
+The collection displays images of all past presidents, as well as beautiful sculptures and famous paintings – including a stunning portrait of Barack Obama by Kehinde Wileythe.
+The exhibit also features interactive elements to make your experience that much more presidential.